rjorton/MinION-COVID19/README.md

 * [August-2019-consensus-accuracy-update](https://github.com/rrwick/August-2019-consensus-accuracy-update)
 * [Jetson Xavier basecalling notes](https://gist.github.com/sirselim/2ebe2807112fae93809aa18f096dbb94)

-When the job is finished, the fastq folder will be populated with lots of guppy log files, a sequencing summary file, and the fastq pass and fail (q score filter) folder where all the fastq files live (like the fast5 files there are multiple).
+When the job is finished, the fastq folder will be populated with lots of guppy log files, a sequencing summary file, and the fastq pass and fail (q score filter) folders where all the output fastq files are (like the fast5 files there are lots of fastq files).

 Copy this back over to alpha (or wherever you want) via scp/rsync, e.g.